 If you plan to go out on the river with your pet make sure that you and your pet both have personal flotation devices.
 Restrain your pet from drinking in the river or streams.
 Remember that streams may contain bacteria or parasites such as Giardia which can be harmful to your pet.
 Carry water with you for your dog.

 During hunting season, a dog that is with a licensed hunter and actively following game does not have to be leashed.
 However, when entering a designated Safety Zone hunting dogs must be restrained on a leash, crated or caged.

-Pets are allowed in the Bandy Creek Visitor Center as long as they are on a leash or being carried.
+Service animals are permitted in visitor centers as long as they are on a leash or being carried.

 Know that some trails have steep ladders and rock ledges.
 Some pets may not be able to negotiate these areas without your help.
 Check with park rangers for trail information.